RAW Lab · HKUST(GZ) · AI Thrust

 Computational Photography

-Sensor Imaging Pipeline, 3D Computer Vision
+Camera Imaging Pipeline, Physics-based Vision

 PHYSICAL AI · EMBODIED SYSTEMS